cran-task-views/Psychometrics/Psychometrics.md

     preprogrammed Stan models related to IRT.
 -   `r pkg("fourPNO")` can be used for Bayesian 4-PL IRT estimation.
--   Simulation-based Bayesian inference for IRT latent traits can be performed using `r pkg("ltbayes")`.
 -   Gibbs sampling for Bayesian estimation of (Exploratory) Reduced Reparameterized Unified Models are implemented in `r pkg("rrum")` and `r pkg("errum")`.